grtetrault/pcre2.py/README.md

 This project contains Python bindings for [PCRE2](https://github.com/PCRE2Project/pcre2).
 PCRE2 is the revised API for the Perl-compatible regular expressions (PCRE) library created by Philip Hazel.
-For source code, see the [official PCRE2 repository](https://github.com/PCRE2Project/pcre2).
+For original source code, see the [official PCRE2 repository](https://github.com/PCRE2Project/pcre2).

 ## Installation